cypherswwayinc/phishguardlite/CHROME_STORE_TEST_INSTRUCTIONS.md

   - ✅ "Enable Report Suspicious" checkbox is checked by default
   - ✅ "Minimum score" is set to 20 by default
   - ✅ "API Base URL" shows: https://phishguard.cyphersway.com
-  - ✅ "Tenant Key" shows: demo
+  - ✅ "Tenant Key" shows: demo (default test value)
 - **Test Actions**:
   - Change minimum score to 15, save, then reset to defaults
   - Toggle checkboxes on/off and save